Complaints Handling Policy

 If you are unhappy with our efforts

-we will within 5 working days or 2 working days (for urgent complaints), inform you of our internal prioritisation process, internal escalation process and options for external dispute resolution.
+Where you tell us you are dissatisfied with response times or management of your complaint or want your complaint to be treated as urgent, we will, within 5 working days or 2 working days (for urgent complaints), inform you of our internal prioritisation process, internal escalation process and options for external dispute resolution.

 Frivolous or vexatious complaints